 The example from The Simpsons was possibly based on a true story where a man at an all-you-can-eat joint was asked to stop eating the oysters after having between 30 or 40 (his count) and 70 (restaurant's count) of the things, because other customers were complaining that there weren't any left.
-Yes, he did sue them, on the basis that he hadn't had "all he could eat", and as I recall it was settled out of court.
+Yes, he did sue them, on the basis that he hadn't had "all he could eat", and the case was subsequently settled out of court.
 The restaurant holds no grudges, though, because the publicity was fantastic and they said that whenever he shows up they're going to present him with a big shovelful of oysters.
-No word on the man's opinion, though, so one is left to wonder if or even why he would want to go back at all.

 Sometimes seems to be true of teens in general, if books like Mortified and Cringe (both featuring excerpts from real teens' diaries) are any indication.

 Well, to be fair, we've all had our bad days, and we've all done this at some point or another.
 The trick is to catch ourselves doing it.